 The prospective transfer student should examine closely those sections of the Course Catalog which deal with minor requirements, residence requirements and the General Education requirements.

 PURCHASE COLLEGE CURRENT UNDERGRADUATE STUDENTS:

-Transfer equivalencies for institutions and courses previously approved for transfer credit are available online from the Purchase College Course to Course Equivalency tables.
+Transfer equivalencies for institutions and courses previously approved for transfer credit will soon be available online.
 Courses not included may still be awarded transfer credit but require a course description or syllabus be attached to the transfer credit permission form.
 Post-matriculation transfer courses may not meet some requirements for the major, minor, and/or liberal arts credit requirements.
 Students must complete a Pre-Approval to Transfer Credit Form prior to registering for the class to ensure the course can be transferred to

 If you want to take a course at another college please follow these steps: